 Question: How do you know what kind of treatment/product you need?
 I am guessing what's good for me may not be for my daughter. - Julie O.

 Answer: What works for one person may be completely ineffective for another!
 Having a professional assess the skin in person is the best way to understand your specific skin type and skin needs.
 As a good rule of thumb—if you use a product and you feel that it is working for you, stick with it!

-Question: After trying several different products, both over the counter and prescription, is there a combo of both to use for teenage acne?
-Or do you recommend sticking with one line and not mixing products? - Jenifer G.
+Question: After trying several different products for teenage acne, do you recommend sticking with one line and not mixing products? - Jenifer G.

-Answer: It is absolutely okay to use both over-the-counter and prescription strength products!
-Consulting a dermatologist can help you better understand how to pick and choose certain products for a regimen that is ideal for you.
+Answer: It is okay to mix products.
+However, consulting a dermatologist can help you better understand how to pick and choose certain products for a regimen that is ideal for you.

 Question: Is dairy a factor in cystic acne? - @danilene